-Named after Australian pathologist R. Douglas Reye, who first reported it as a distinct syndrome in 1963, Reye syndrome is still not well understood.
-Studies have linked the use of aspirin (also called salicylates) or aspirin-containing medications during viral disease as a factor in the development of Reye syndrome.
+Reye syndrome is named after Australian pathologist R. Douglas Reye, who first reported it in 1963.
+It’s still not well understood, but studies have linked it to the use of aspirin (salicylates) or aspirin products during viral disease.

 About Reye Syndrome